 On July 14, 2009, the Illinois Court of Appeals reversed the conviction, ruling that Schreier should have granted the motion for new trial.
 The court held that Schreier erred in refusing to consider Robert Winston’s statement a confession to the crime.
 That new evidence was sufficient, the court ruled, to reverse the conviction and the case was remanded for a new trial.

-By that time, Northwestern University Law School’s Center on Wrongful Convictions had begun to represent Michael Winston, at the urging of another of the Center’s clients.
+By that time, Northwestern University Law School’s Center for Criminal Defense had begun to represent Michael Winston, at the urging of another of the Center’s clients.

 In June 2012, a week before Winston was set for retrial, Donegan sent a letter to Winston saying that he had falsely identified him and that he felt guilty about having done so.
 Lawyers for Winston interviewed Donegan by telephone in the Illinois prison where he was serving a 27-year prison term for a 2008 murder.
 Donegan confirmed that his identification was false and said it was coerced by police.